nnard1616/YuSuDoKu/README.md

 # YuSuDoKu
-A very basic Su Doku GUI with limited functionality.
+A very basic Sudoku GUI with limited functionality.

 Developed in Netbeans 8.2, JDK 8